Eta Kappa Nu

 Eta Kappa Nu (ΗΚΝ) or IEEE-HKN is the international honor society of the Institute of Electrical and Electronics Engineers (IEEE).
 Joining HKN is by invitation only.
 Membership is a lifelong designation for individuals who have distinguished themselves as students or as professionals in electrical engineering, computer engineering, computer science, and other fields of IEEE interest.

-About HKN/IEEE-HKN

 Eta Kappa Nu was founded in 1904 as an independent honor society for electrical engineering.
 It has expanded its scope through the years and it became an organizational unit within IEEE in 2010.
-Over 260 collegiate chapters have been chartered world-wide and more than 200,000 members have been elected to membership.
-These chapters recognize high scholarship through membership and foster a culture of service and volunteerism within their host departments.
-They are noted for student-led engagement with peers, faculty, and industry through tutoring, maker-space management, networking events, etc. Most members are inducted as students, but distinguished professionals may be inducted as well.
-The guiding ideals for membership eligibility of scholarship, character, and attitude have remained unchanged since the early years.
+Over 260 collegiate chapters have been chartered worldwide and more than 200,000 members have been elected to membership.